dtcaciuc/conecerto_scoreboard/README.md

 See Configuration below for more details.

+## Organizer and sponsor advertisements

+Scoreboard can display organizer and event sponsors logos on the dashboard TV in a special footer area and on the "Event" page in score listings.

+To enable, create a separate brands directory and set `BRANDS_DIR` configuration variable (see below).
+Place organizer and sponsor logos in either .jpg or .png format into it.
+Organizer logo must be named either `organizer.jpg/png` while sponsor logos can have any file name.

+Logos should:

+* Target white background
+* Be wider than taller for most visibility
+* Be 100px in height (if not, they will autoscale, but might look blurry or take up more bandwidth than necessary).

+Note: With footer present, try readjusting `TV_FONT_SIZE` to make the most out of the screen real estate.
+Recommended value for 1080p displays is `18.0`.

 ## Running a release

 Set up environment variables listed below, and run `bin/server.bat` in the